 Big and little buddies are a long-standing tradition at St. John's.
 Prekindergarten through third graders are little buddies and fourth through eighth graders are big buddies.
 Several times throughout the school year, students will spend time together to work on paired and group activities so that they can learn from each other.
 Buddy Days provide an opportunity for our older students to mentor and lead younger students, while younger Lions relish the chance to learn from those students they will follow during their time at St. John's.

 At St. John's, the educational experience continues after the school day and in myriad places outside of our beautiful campus.
 Students of all grade levels participate in day and/or overnight field trips throughout the School year.
-Trips include excursions to the Dallas Arboretum, John Bunker Sands Nature Preserve, Dallas Children's Theater, Allaso Ranch, Fort Worth Stockyards, Washington, D.C., to name a few!
+Trips include excursions to the Dallas Arboretum, Dallas Museum of Art, John Bunker Sands Nature Preserve, Dallas Children's Theater, Allaso Ranch, Fort Worth Stockyards, Washington, D.C., to name a few!

 Alumni Art Exhibition